-The Company has complied throughout the year ended 31 December 2023 with all applicable code provisions of the Corporate Governance Code (the "CG Code") contained in Appendix C1 (formerly Appendix 14) of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules"), other than that in respect of the separate roles of Chairman and Group Co-Managing Directors.
-Effective from 1 April 2024, Mr Victor T K Li is Chairman, Mr Fok Kin Ning, Canning Deputy Chairman and Mr Frank John Sixt and Mr Lai Kai Ming, Dominic Group Co-Managing Directors.
+The Company has complied throughout the year ended 31 December 2024 with all applicable code provisions of the Corporate Governance Code (the "CG Code") contained in Appendix C1 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules"), other than that in respect of the separate roles of Chairman and Group Co-Managing Directors.
+Effective from 1 April 2024, Mr Victor T K Li is Chairman, Mr Fok Kin Ning, Canning is Deputy Chairman, and Mr Frank John Sixt and Mr Lai Kai Ming, Dominic are Group Co-Managing Directors.
 The Company is in full compliance with the code provisions of the CG Code.